Gregory S. DuPont

 Finalizing a Commitment

 Even if you have agreed in principle to become a guardian for the child(ren) of a relative or friend, your acquiescence is not binding because a court must first formally appoint you as guardian.
-As a general rule, a court will not force anyone to serve as a guardian against their will, even if that person previously agreed and was named guardian in the parents’ wills.
+As a general rule under guardianship law, a court will not force anyone to serve as a guardian against their will, even if that person previously agreed and was named guardian in the parents’ wills.

 However, if your intent is to serve as guardian if at all possible, it is never too early to open discussions on the important issues, some of which are raised above.
 Although you may feel uncomfortable at first, all parties will be well served by a frank airing of their expectations.
 The parents will have peace of mind that a caring individual will raise their children in a loving, supportive environment; and you will better understand the financial nature of the responsibility you are being asked to assume.
 And, most importantly, the children will benefit from having been cared for by willing guardians.